RCmags/HeliFlightController/README.md

 # HeliFlightController
-This Arduio sketch is a simple flight controller for a 4ch RC heli based on an MPU6050 6-axis gyroscope/accelerometer.
+This Arduino sketch is a simple flight controller for a 4ch RC heli based on an MPU6050 6-axis gyroscope/accelerometer.
 Even though the MPU has an accelerometer, this data is ignored and only the gyroscope data is used.
 This means the flight controller is more akin to a flybarless stabilization unit than the flight controllers found on multirotors.

 In light of this, the only accomplished by the program is that it gives a helicopter a greater degree of short-term stability, enough for a human to pilot the vehicle relatively easily.
 Still, as with any helicopter, a minimum degree of skill is required in order to pilot the aircraft.